June 10, 2014

 Canada’s top math students selected for International Mathematical Olympiad

-OTTAWA, Ontario — The Canadian Mathematical Society (CMS) is pleased to announce the selection of Math Team Canada 2013.
-This year, six students will travel to Santa Marta, Colombia and compete for Canada in the 54th International Mathematical Olympiad (IMO), from July 18-28.
+OTTAWA — The Canadian Mathematical Society (CMS) is pleased to announce the selection of Math Team Canada 2014 – a team of top Canadian high school students.
+Six members of the team will travel to Cape Town, South Africa to compete in the 55th International Mathematical Olympiad (IMO) from July 3-13.

 The members of this year’s team are:

-- ZhuoQun Alex Song, Phillips Exeter Academy (Waterloo, ON resident)
+- ZhuoQun (Alex) Song, Phillips Exeter Academy (Exeter, NH)

-- Kevin Sun, Naperville Central High School (Naperville, IL)
+- Kevin Sun, Naperville Central High School (Exeter, NH)